ebabel-eu/ebabel-home/README.md

 - Add JSDoc once I start writing Javascript.
 - Turn everything into a client side app (Angular.js I guess).
 Single page app with hashbug sub-pages.
 - Gamify filtering recruiter with questions and instant feedback on whether the job they have in mind is better than my current one.
+- Check if I can have SSL while on gh-pages.
-- Move the whole app from Heroku to gh-pages with a real domain name (ebabel.eu or www.ebabel.eu).
+    - If SSL is possible, move the whole app from Heroku to gh-pages with a real domain name (ebabel.eu or www.ebabel.eu).
 - Add unit tests.
 - Add end-to-end tests.